 Eight days later, manager Bill Carrigan called on him again.
 After 4 1/3 innings, the Sox had already gone through two pitchers (who were responsible for giving up nine runs to the Athletics) and Garrison was asked to put out the fire.
 No runs were charged to him in closing out the fifth, but he gave up a two-run home run to Joe Hauser in the sixth.
 He escaped the seventh without seeing another run score.
-He pitched twice in May, two scoreless innings on May 6 and two earned runs while pitching the final four innings on May 30.
+He pitched twice in May, allowing two earned runs in six innings.

 The one time he pitched in June, it was a disaster – he was tagged for six runs (five earned) in 3 1/3 innings, but the game was already a lost cause; nine runs had already scored before him.
 The Senators won, 16-7.
 The one game he pitched in July was his last.
 It was on the second, at Philadelphia’s Shibe Park.
 Settlemire had given up four runs through six; Garrison gave up five more, including a three-run homer in the seventh, in the final two innings.
 With a 9-2 lead, the Athletics didn’t need to bat in the bottom of the ninth.